-BrightCloud Threat Intelligence is derived from the Webroot® Threat Intelligence Platform, which takes in data from millions of sources, including real-world endpoints and our embedded security partners.
+BrightCloud Threat Intelligence is derived from data from millions of sources, including real-world endpoints and our embedded security partners.
 Select data points are correlated across URLs, IP addresses, files, and mobile apps to enable predictive determinations on where threats may emerge, based on a guilt-by-association model.

 Our partners have the freedom to integrate BrightCloud Threat Intelligence services in the manner that makes the most sense for them.
 We provide flexible pricing models to suit partners’ business needs.
 Contact us for further information.